RFChallenge/icassp2024rfchallenge/README.md

 For guidance on mapping the SOI signal to the information bits, participants are advised to consult the provided demodulation helper functions (e.g., as used in [notebook/RFC_EvalSet_Demo.ipynb](https://github.com/RFChallenge/rfchallenge_singlechannel_starter_grandchallenge2023/blob/0.2.0/notebook/RFC_EvalSet_Demo.ipynb)).

+Submissions should be sent to the organizers at rfchallenge@mit.edu.

 _The intellectual property (IP) is not transferred to the challenge organizers; in other words, if code is shared or submitted, the participants retain ownership of their code._

 ## Starter Code Setup: